descostesn/tepr/testfromscratch/executedcode.md

 15766282 HS_rep2.reverse.bg
 ```

-The following code that was copied in a file `scoring.zsh`:
+The following code that was copied in a file `scoring.zsh` and is dealing with protein coding genes:

 ```
 #!/usr/bin/zsh